adarsh312/Airplane-Seating-algorithm/README.md

 # Airplane-Seating-algorithm
-A Java program to allocate seats for passengers based on some given conditions.
+A Java program to arrange the seating for the Airline Passengers

-Conditions to be followed while allocating seats using java:
+A program that helps to allocate seats to the passengers in a flight based on the following input and rules.

 • Always seat passengers starting from the front row to back, starting from the left to the right